The prophet of Reggae music!

 The original and most famous recording of Redemption Song was performed on just one acoustic guitar.
-However, there are other versions by Marley either live or in the studio, with and without a band.
+However, there are other versions, both live and in the studio, with and without a band.
 When Uprising was re-released in ’01, the full band version was featured as well as the original acoustic take.

 The lyrics do have a connection with a speech by Marcus Mosiah Garvey, Jr, an African journalist, black nationalist and a main figure in the Rastafarian movement.
-Marcus Mosiah Garvey and Bob Marley shared the interest of fighting issues such as slavery, colonialism, and racism.
+Garvey and Marley shared the interest of fighting issues such as slavery, colonialism, and racism.